SearchWP Blog

 an example of a custom post type

-• Boost your content discoverability.
-If visitors quickly find what they were looking for on your site, it encourages them to explore more of your content.
+In addition, limiting search on your site to a certain post type will help you boost your content discoverability.
+If visitors quickly find what they were looking for on your site, then it encourages them to explore more of your content.

 Now that you know why to limit the search on your site to specific types of posts, let’s see how you can do that.